 You’ll also want to find out what kind of air conditioning system operates in the building.
 Some in-wall systems are attractive and efficient, others are noisy and might affect where you put your furniture.

-What are the food delivery rules?
+What are the food and package delivery policies?

 Discover off-market properties in your dream neighborhood that perfectly suit your needs and budget.
 Meet and deal with sellers before their apartment hits the market.